 L train to Montrose or Morgan / J or M to Flushing

-If you have specific questions about access, please write firstname.lastname@example.org at least three days before the event and we will make every effort to provide accommodations for you.
+Wendy's Subway is run by a small team of part-time staff members working onsite during open hours and remotely throughout the week.
+If you have specific questions about access, please write email@example.com with “access request” in the subject line before the event, preferably with 48-hour notice, and we will make every effort to provide accommodations for you.

 To inquire about programming an event at Wendy's Subway, please follow this link.